robertcalvert/Oni/README.md

 ### /system/opt/.

-Packages not found in the Debian repositories are provided in the /system/opt/ folder, please see the accompanying README, LICENSE and CREDITS files for more information about these packages.
+Some theme based packages not currently found in the Debian repositories are provided in the /system/opt/ folder, please see the accompanying README, LICENSE and CREDITS files for more information about these packages.

 ### Wallpaper